kaptainkirk10/lite-60/README.md

 "majority of time remaining" (green LED value)

-half or less than half of time remaining" (yellow LED value)
+"half or less than half of time remaining" (yellow LED value)

 "closing thoughts and topics for next session" (solid red LED value)